Located at 451 Baltimore Street, Children of Gettysburg 1863® is Gettysburg's new, family-friendly interactive adventure for young historians.

 Your family will touch, listen and learn its way through a fun and engaging journey back to 1863.

-The Children of Gettysburg 1863 experience is currently free for young historians 12 and under when accompanied by a ticketed adult.
-During your visit, you'll introduce your child to Gettysburg and its significance while supporting a new generation of young learners on an interactive start to a lifetime of learning, inspiration and creativity.
+The Children of Gettysburg 1863® experience is currently free for young historians 12 and under when accompanied by a ticketed adult.
+During your visit, you will introduce your child to Gettysburg and its significance while supporting a new generation of young learners on an interactive start to a lifetime of learning, inspiration and creativity.

 (12 & Younger Free)